Diseases

 • Mechanism of host response

 Brucella triggers both antibody and cell-mediated responses.
 In primary infections, antibodies are not effective, and overcoming the infection depends largely on the cellular immunoresponse.
-Antibodies, however, may play a role in the protection provided by vaccines and when transferred via colostrum and milk.
-Brucella can invade and persist in macrophages that are in a non activated state at the time of entry but do not seem to survive in pre-activated macrophages.
+Antibodies, however, may play a role in the protection provided by vaccines and when transferred to offspring via colostrum and milk.
+Brucella can invade and persist in macrophages that are in a non-activated state at the time of entry but do not seem to survive in pre-activated macrophages or when opsonized (hence antibodies in milk of infected mothers provide some degree of protection).
 The route of entry into these cells is therefore important.
-The infective strategy of brucellosis is believed to be one of stealth whereby it establishes itself into its favoured niche prior to the host raising an effective immune response.
-The host may respond by increasing the inflammatory action of macrophages but this may come too late and lead to a failure of clearance that results in the recurrent febrile episodes seen in humans.
+The infective strategy of brucellosis is one of stealth whereby it establishes itself into its favoured niche prior to the host raising an effective immune response.
+The host may respond by increasing the inflammatory action of macrophages but this may come too late.
+Thus, once brucellae reach intracellular niches, the development of a cell-mediated response is inefficient in clearing the infection and the disease develops.
+On the other hand, animals vaccinated with live vaccines develop a protective cell-mediated immunity and can control the bacteria when exposed, depending on the vaccine, size of the challenge, physiological status (sexually mature and pregnant animals are more susceptible) and possibly other factors.

 • Immunological basis of diagnosis